davethefan/alphabet-ttf/README.md

 # To-do
 - Pronounciation
 - Lower-case letters
+(these will both require psychedelic experiences, and due to time and 'functioning next day' constraints, may be a while)
 - 'Handwritten' script

-- Various Blender functions in the form of an addon.
+- Various Blender functions in the form of an addon for sigil generation